 Several counties throughout North Texas are currently collecting names of persons to register for the vaccine as it becomes available.

 Dallas County Health and Human Services has now opened a telephone hotline for vaccine registration, in addition to their online form.
 The number for the DCHHS Vaccine Registration Hotline is 469-749-9900.
 The hotline hours are Monday-Friday, 8am to 5pm.
 Registration assistance is available in English and Spanish.
-The hotline will be closed on Monday, January 18 in observation of Martin Luther King Jr. Day.

 Register for Vaccination in Texas